-Originally based in Boston, Willard Grant Conspiracy was formed by Robert Fisher and expanded & contracted over the years to include members from all corners of the US and Europe.
+Originally based in Boston, Willard Grant Conspiracy expanded and contracted over the years to include members from all corners of the US and Europe.
 Their first album, “3am Sunday at Fortune Otto’s” was recorded before the band even had a name.
 Over the ensuing years, the list of people who have toured or recorded the music of the Willard Grant Conspiracy became lengthy.
-The band never had a set line-up and the records often contain the credit, “If someone tells you they played on this, they probably did.”
-The album ”3am Sunday at Fortune Otto’s” was released on the band’s own label and the German label, Glitterhouse, agreed to distribute the record through their mail order catalogue in Europe, as well as include a song on one of their label compilations.
-The resulting interest allowed the band to do a few shows in Europe, and when it became time to release a second album, “Flying Low”, the record was picked up by the Slow River label and distributed by Rykodisc in the US and Europe.
-This gave the band – with help from the Seattle band The Walkabouts who allowed them to support Chris and Carla on the “Swinger 500” tour – the chance to do their first European tour.
+The band never had a set line-up and the records often contain the credit “if someone tells you they played on this, they probably did.”
+The album ”3am Sunday at Fortune Otto’s” was released on the band’s own label and the German label Glitterhouse agreed to distribute the record through their mail order catalogue in Europe as well as include a song on one of their label compilations.
+The resulting interest allowed the band to do a few shows in Europe and when it became time to release a second album, “Flying Low” the record was picked up by the Slow River label and distributed by Rykodisc in the US and Europe.
+This gave the band, with help from the Seattle band The Walkabouts who allowed them to support Chris and Carla on the “Swinger 500” tour, the chance to do their first European tour.
 This friendship resulted in many tours and cross-pollination of the bands over the years.
 “Flying Low” was followed a year later by the album “Mojave”.
-“Mojave” intentionally stretched the edges of the band sound and included some of the bands’ most enduring songs like “The Work Song”, “Love has no Meaning” (featuring Edith Frost) and “Another Lonely Night”.
+“Mojave” intentionally stretched the edges of the band sound and included some of the bands most enduring songs like “The Work Song”, “Love has no Meaning” (featuring Edith Frost) and “Another Lonely Night”.
 More touring through the US and Europe and even more writing brought the band home to record “Everything’s Fine”.
 It would be the last record for Slow River, with the parent company Rykodisc being absorbed by another label.

-What you have in your hands now are the final recordings made by Willard Grant Conspiracy.
-The final recordings made by Robert Fisher and his band before his untimely death, brought about by cancer, on February 12th 2017.
-The recordings were made before he died but the tapes have only recently been dusted down and brought to life with the care and attention of his long-time compadre, David Michael Curry.
+“Untethered” is the final album from Willard Grant Conspiracy, containing the last recordings made by Robert Fisher and his band before his untimely death, brought about by cancer, on February 12th 2017.
+The recordings were made before he died but the tapes have only recently been dusted down and brought to life with the care and attention of his long-time compadre David Michael Curry.
 Contributors include Steve Wynn and Chris Brokaw but it’s David Michael Curry alongside Robert Fisher who hold the whole project together.
-Robert’s death came far too quickly and suddenly, as Curry relates, “Incubate Festival in Tilburg, Netherlands was our last show in 2016.
+Robert’s death came far too quickly and suddenly, as David relates: “Incubate Festival in Tilburg, Netherlands was our last show in 2016.
 When we returned home, Robert went for a check-up because he said he felt something unusual.
 He was diagnosed within a month or two of that final tour.
 He wrote the song “Untethered” shortly after that.”